Igor Kalinauskas: Singer

-In 1993, Kalinauskas and Olga Tkachenko created the vocal duo Zikr.
+In 1993, Kalinauskas and Olga Tkachenko created the vocal Duo Zikr.
 "The duo use the ancient techniques of throat vibration and circular breathing to achieve their deeply soulful improvisations, often with a choir."
 They have traveled all over the world and recorded 20 albums.
-A video clip of Zikr, The Road to Katmandu, directed by Fyodor Bondarchuk, won the main prize for the best direction in the 6th Moscow Festival of Music Clips "Generation–98".
+A video clip of Duo Zikr, The Road to Katmandu, directed by Fyodor Bondarchuk, won the main prize for the best direction in the 6th Moscow Festival of Music Clips "Generation–98".
 As a musician and a singer, Kalinauskas is known by the stage name Silin, his mother's maiden name.

 Artist

 In 1996, Kalinauskas rediscovered an interest in painting again.
 His first work was a three-meter wide picture, The Bawl (1997).
-He now has several workshops in Moscow, Kyiv, Bratislava and on a farm (Paakmenio) near Tauragnai in south-eastern Lithuania.
+He had several workshops in Moscow, Kyiv, Bratislava and on a farm (Paakmenio) near Tauragnai in south-eastern Lithuania.
 His works have appeared in more than 25 exhibitions in galleries in Ukraine, Russia, United States, Lithuania, Slovakia and other countries, and are in private collections in many countries.
 As an artist, he is known under the pseudonym INK.

 The art critic Konstantin Doroshenko defines Kalinauskas' genre as Visionary art.

 The art historian and cultural philosopher Algis Uždavinys observed, "Some pictures of I. Kalinauskas are full of childish naiveté close to the so-called Western Primitivism painting of the XX century.
 But at the same time the artist is searching for a deeper philosophical meaning… his pictures can be regarded as the special means for meditation, or incitements to search for the secret doctrine concealed behind the primitive surface."

 His works can be divided into three groups, portraits, landscapes and abstract paintings.
 He created more than 400 portraits, among them The Master Admiring the Cup (1998), Portrait of Arkadij (1999), portrait of a woman The Enlighted (2000), self-portrait Light Shaped Me out of Darkness (2000) and Barbara’s portrait (2010).
 "Kalinauskas describes man not just as Aristotle’s "political animals"... but as a creature rising far above the horizontal stratum of existence, a medium, a contemplator."

 His landscape works are a kind of bridge between his portraits and abstract works.
 Harmony and the quest for it is the tenor of such works.
 They include The Turčianske Valley (2000), Eastern morning (2001), and Lone traveller (2002).
 Nevertheless, "if most landscapes by the artist denote the insight into potentiality of another world with greater harmony, then his series of abstractions indicates an attempt to discover some "clips" of existence...
 They indicate the regular quest for the artistic and ontological "initial elements" able to recover man fallen out of the initial overwhelming unity of the world".